Skip to main content

 Cover your tools

-If you don’t have your tools you can’t get the job done – and getting them ripped off is always a risk.
-Research shows theft of property was the most common claim for carpenters and electricians.
+If you don’t have your tools, you can’t get the job done.
+QBE research shows accidental breakage was the number one claim for carpenters and electricians.
+Getting your tools ripped off can also be a risk.
 So tool insurance for tradies could be a worthwhile investment.

 Accidents happen too – who hasn’t driven off with something valuable on their roof?
 That’s where Portable Items cover comes in.
 You can add it to your policy, and it takes care of loss or damage anywhere in Australia.